-Most of the non-speciality rental vehicles on Providenciales have automatic transmissions and air conditioning.
+Nearly all rental vehicles on Providenciales have automatic transmissions, and other than open-air vehicles, also have air conditioning.
 Listed rates usually do not include insurance and government tax.
-The government rental car tax is 10% (2015).
+The government rental car tax is 12%.
 For cars, the minimum rental age is usually 25, although a few of the rental firms have a lower limit.
 Lower weekly rates are often available.

-Four wheel drive and high clearance vehicles are not required for anything other than a few stretches of road leading out to the beaches and the national parks on the west end of Providenciales.
-Nearly all of the roads the tourist areas of Grace Bay, Leeward, The Bight, and Turtle Cove are paved.
+Four-wheel drive and high clearance vehicles are not required for anywhere other than a few stretches of road leading out to the beaches and the national parks on the west end of Providenciales.
+Nearly all of the roads in the tourist areas of Grace Bay, Leeward, The Bight, and Turtle Cove are paved.
 The majority of roads on Grand Turk are paved, as are the main roads on North Caicos and Middle Caicos.
-However, for those visiting South Caicos, North Caicos, and Middle Caicos, we do recommend that you hire an off-road vehicle as several of our recommended sights and attractions are located on unsurfaced roads.
+However, for those visiting South Caicos, North Caicos, and Middle Caicos, we do recommend that you rent an off-road vehicle as several great sights and attractions are located on unpaved roads.

-Scooters will be the cheapest rentals and start at $30-$40 per day (2015).
-Capable of carrying two people, we do not recommend driving scooters on roads with a speed limit higher than 20 MPH, which limits you to Grace Bay, The Bight, Turtle Cove, and Leeward (which are the main tourist areas on the island and where the majority of shops and restaurants are located).
+Scooters will be the cheapest rentals and start at $40-$70 per day.
+Scooters are capable of carrying two people.
+We do not recommend driving scooters on roads with a speed limit higher than 20 mph (32 km/h), which limits you to Grace Bay, The Bight, Turtle Cove, and Leeward (which are the main tourist areas on the island and where the majority of shops and restaurants are located).
 We do not recommend driving scooters on Leeward Highway.

 Minivans are the obvious choice when it’s necessary to seat more than five.
 Rates start at around $80 per day.

-Small four wheel drives are also available.
-Most of this class vehicle are basic Jeep Wranglers, but other lightweight 4x4s such as the Suzuki Vitara are also offered.
-These vehicles are usually soft tops and carry four comfortably with little or no extra room for luggage.
-Rates are a bit more than other equivalently size cars and are about $80 per day.
+Small four-wheel drives are also available.
+Most of this class vehicles are basic Jeep Wranglers, but other lightweight 4x4s such as the Suzuki Vitara are also offered.
+These vehicles may be soft top convertibles, and typically carry four comfortably with little or no extra room for luggage.
+Rates are a bit more than other equivalent size cars and are about $80 per day.

-Some of the local car rental agencies are now offering several unique vehicles, such electric carts, dune buggies and three wheeled roadsters.
+Some of the local car rental agencies are now offering several unique vehicles, such as electric carts, dune buggies, and three-wheeled roadsters.
 Although these can be fun, consider the following before renting: